Grants of up to £10,000 to help local charities and community groups during the next 6 to 9 months of the coronavirus (COVID-19) outbreak.

-It’s important that we’re honest about our role over the second half of 2020 and into 2021.
+It’s important that we’re transparent about our role over the second half of 2020 and into 2021.

-We simply won’t have enough money for everyone that needs a grant.
+We simply won’t have enough funds for everyone who needs a grant.
 In total, we aim to award around £1 million between now and the end of 2020.

 The largest grant we expect to award in most cases is £10,000, but we can consider requests up to £20,000.

 Awards over £10,000 will only be made for: